 Drag the needle over a couple of fabric threads and punch your next stitch.

 Continue doing this until your line or area is covered.
 If you have punched your design really tight then there should be no need for knots or glue if your project will have little wear or tear.
-However, if you are going to be washing it or are afraid it will unravel you can secure the back with Punchneedle Fabric Glue (6624).
-If you want to secure just a few threads a good option would be Fray Check (6622).
+If you are going to be washing it or are afraid it will unravel you can secure the back with Punchneedle Fabric Glue.
+If you want to secure just a few threads a good option would be Fray Check.

 Punch the outline of your design first unless the instructions tell you otherwise.
 Using the color for that area, punch a single row completely around the design.
 Do that for all the colors and areas.
 You will be amazed at how crisp this will make your lines for your finished design.
 Here is an example we have had out in the store of a pillowcase with a punchneedle design.
 Sorry we do not carry this pattern.

 It is possible to remove your stitches.
 Carefully and slowly begin to pull out the stitches from the back.
 Once you have removed your thread you will need to run your fingernail over the fabric threads to put them back into place.
 Some fabrics will take this easier than others.
 Your fabric can become weakened and the fabric threads will break, so you don’t want to make ripping out a habit.
-If you are wondering what something will look like, I would suggest trying it on a doodle cloth before actually punching on your project fabric.
+If you are wondering what something will look like, a suggestion is trying it on a doodle cloth before actually punching on your project fabric.

 We hope this guide makes your stitching easier and more enjoyable!